Before moving into off-campus student housing, there are a few things you do need to bring with you.

 Always begin and end your day with a SMILE!- Mr.CBB

-Every week I get tens of thousands of people visit Canadian Budget Binder because they did a search online and found my blog.
+Every week I get tens of thousands of people visiting Canadian Budget Binder because they did a search online and found my blog.

 Most times funny, Sometimes serious.